ColeLab/TaskFCRemoveMeanActivity/README.md

 *empiricalfMRIAnalyses* directory: MATLAB code used for empirical fMRI analyses.
 Start with *masterscript.m*.
 Please note that the code has not been tested for use on other servers, versions of MATLAB, etc. Feel free to contact the corresponding author with questions.

+*Notes on running FIR regression to correct task-state FC confounds*:
+* Many software packages are available for running FIR GLMs, such as FSL or AFNI
+* In principle, any regression software can be used to run an FIR regression, so long as you have an FIR design matrix.
+In practice it is helpful to use a regression approach that can deal well with collinearity, such as a pseudo-inverse approach as is used in sklearn in Python (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)
+* Here is a function we created to help convert a (non-convolved) fMRI task timing design matrix into an FIR design matrix: https://github.com/ColeLab/TaskFCRemoveMeanActivity/blob/master/empiricalfMRIAnalyses/convertTaskTimingToFIRDesignMat.m